MuhammadAmmad/ViewToBitmap/README.md

 ## ViewToBitmap

 An Android library that makes it very easy and very quick to save any View or ViewGroup as an image to the gallery.
 Perfect for photofilter, quote and drawing apps!

-Currentely used in (Quote Creator)[https://play.google.com/store/apps/details?id=org.m.muddzboy.QuoteCreator&hl=da] +80.000 downloads!
+Currentely used in [Quote Creator] (https://play.google.com/store/apps/details?id=org.m.muddzboy.QuoteCreator&hl=da) with +80.000 downloads!

 ## Features